DWhiteheadCode/Tracer-Abilities/README.md

 - The `PushRecallData` and `MaxQueueSize` timers are started again
 - The recall data array is emptied
 - The flag is reset to indicate that entries should not be popped off the array (until the `MaxQueueSize` timer ends again)
+- The player's character is set to be visible again, and their collision is re-enabled
+- The player's controller input is re-enabled
 - A data entry is immediately pushed into the array
 	- This prevents any issues that would occur if the cooldown were lower than the rate at which new entries are pushed into the queue, causing a potentially empty array

 # Pulse Bomb
 ## Description
 The player can throw a pulse bomb.
 This bomb explodes after a short period of time, dealing damage in a radius around it.
-The closer the bomb is to a target, the more damage it will deal.
+The closer the bomb is to a target, the more damage it will deal to that target.

-The bomb can stick to surfaces and players (once a bomb is stuck to an object/player, that bomb can't be un-stuck, or stick to anything else).
+The bomb can stick to surfaces and players.
+Once a bomb is stuck to an object/player, that bomb can't be un-stuck, or stick to anything else.
 When a bomb sticks to a player, it turns invisible.

 Pulse Bomb is bound to `Q`